OpenGrok/docker/README.md

 To avoid the mirroring step, set the `NOMIRROR` variable to non-empty value.

+To display Indexer logs, use:

+    docker logs <container_name>

 ## OpenGrok Web-Interface

 The container has OpenGrok as default web app installed (accessible directly from `/`).
 With the above container setup, you can find it running on